npwinkler/hospital_cancer_surgery_volume_map/README.md

+# CREATING A INTERACTIVE, SEARCHABLE MAP DISPLAYING CANCER SURGERY VOLUMES FOR HOSPITALS (IN CALIFORNIA IN 2017)
+#FOLLOWING AND USING DEREK EDER FROM CHI HACK NIGHT'S EXAMPLE BELOW

 # Searchable Map Template - CSV

 You want to put your data on a searchable, filterable map.
 Provide a comma separated file (CSV) and this free, open source template will do the rest.
 This template is a successor to Derek Eder's [Fusion Tables Map Template](https://github.com/derekeder/FusionTable-Map-Template).